md-akhi/SHDateTime-js/docs/en/get-month.md

 console.log(month); // 11

-Note: If needed, the full name of a month (January for example) can be obtained by using Intl.DateTimeFormat() with an options parameter.
+Note: If needed, the full name of a month (Farvardin for example) can be obtained by using Intl.DateTimeFormat() with an options parameter.
 Using this method, internationalization is made easier:

 var options = { month: 'long'};
 console.log(new Intl.DateTimeFormat('en-US', options).format(Xmas95));
-// December
+// Esfand
 console.log(new Intl.DateTimeFormat('de-DE', options).format(Xmas95));
 // Dezember
 ```